orix-software/shell/docs/twil.md

 ## Introduction

-Manage twilighte board options
+Twil command can displays the current firmware of twilighte card, and can swap root folder to usbkey or sdcard.

 ## SYNOPSYS

-+ /#twil -f  : displays firmware
++ /#twil -f  : displays Twilighte board firmware
 + /#twil -u  : switch default device : usbdrive
 + /#twil -s  : swap default device to : sdcard